puppetlabs/puppet-docs/source/puppet/4.5/reference/quick_start_adding_classes_nix.markdown

 > Before starting this walk-through, complete the previous exercises in the [introductory quick start guide](./quick_start.html).
 You should still be logged in as root or administrator on your nodes.

-## Add Apache to the Main Manifest
+## Add Apache to the main manifest

 1. From the command line of your Puppet master, navigate to the main manifest directory: `cd /etc/puppetlabs/code/environments/production/manifests`.
 2. Use your text editor to open the `site.pp` file, and edit it so that it contains the following Puppet code: